-The caster wheels should be firmly set in the forks and should move freely.
-If there are missing bearings, washers, or screws in the fork assembly or in the vertical axle that attaches to the fork to the chair’s frame, get them replaced as soon as possible.
+The caster wheels should be firmly set in the forks and move freely.
+If there are missing bearings, washers, or screws in the fork assembly or the vertical axle that attaches the fork to the chair’s frame, get them replaced as soon as possible.

-Frame, Axle and Wheels
+Frame, Axle, and Wheels

 The folding frame of a wheelchair should be rigid, not wiggly.
-The axle holding on the big wheels should be steady and the wheels should move smoothly.
+The axle holding on the big wheels should be steady, and the wheels should move smoothly.
 So, if there is a problem with an axle on the chair, then get that checked out.

 Seat and Back

-The back of your wheelchair may bulge over time also.
+The back of your wheelchair may bulge over time, also.
 This hurts your posture and your back.
 The back can be tightened.
 If tightening it does not stop the bulge, then replace it.